-- A. Identification of sites of potential emergency, including:

-- Identification of Sites of Potential Emergencies Guideline ......2101 - B. Plans for taking the following actions in response to an emergency where appropriate, including but not limited to:
+- A. Identification of sites of potential emergency, including: - B. Plans for taking the following actions in response to an emergency where appropriate, including but not limited to:

-• Emergency closing 2205
+Emergency closing

 Early dismissal

-Evacuation (before, during and after school hours, including se
+• Evacuation (before, during and after school hours, including security

 evacuation and evacuation routes)

-٠ Shelter IN Place 2220
+Shelter IN Place 2220

-٠ Lockdown
+Lockdown

-٠ Lockout
+Lockout

-• Sheltering sites (internal and external) 2230
+Sheltering sites (internal and external)

-٠ Agreements 2235 - 2240
+Agreements .
+2235 - 2240